Skip to content

 register_metadata()

-Manually register metadata for a tool.
+Manually register metadata for a primitive.

 await stat.register_metadata(